No. 7 Texas A&M, Kellen Mond throttle South Carolina 48-3

 Texas A&M: The Aggies continued to look like a College Football Playoff team, although they’d need plenty of help to get there after losing to the Crimson Tide.
 The schedule, though, going forward is not easy with games at Tennessee and Auburn and a visit from defending national champion LSU.

 South Carolina: The Gamecocks played without three defensive starters in lineman Aaron Sterling and defensive backs Shilo Sanders and R.J.
 Roderick.
 It’s unsure why since Gamecocks coach Will Muschamp does not detail absences related to COVID-19 or those players forced to isolate.
-Still, the defense has

 UP NEXT